cubedb/cubedb/README.md

 ## Synopsis

 Created by the Badoo BI tech team CubeDB lets us explore billions of incoming events live.
-The database does not give any persistence or reliabilty guarantees, keeps all of it's data in memory and is designed to do one thing only: answer simple data queries in milliseconds.
+The database keeps all of it's data in memory and is designed to do one thing only: answer simple data queries as fast as possible.

 CubeDB operates on data points, and every data point has a partition field, a set of string dimension fields and a set of integer metric fields.